Getting Started

 Requirements

-sitemd ships as a compiled binary with no runtime dependencies.
-The npm method requires Node.js; the GitHub and Download methods do not.
+sitemd requires Node.js.
+Install globally via npm i -g @sitemd-cc/sitemd or use npx.
 Optional npm dependencies (icons, image processing) are auto-installed when you first launch the dev server.

 New project vs existing project